LIFEHUBBER

 FreeMoCap is a motion capture system framed around low-cost, hardware-agnostic use in scientific research, education, and training, with relevance to embodied AI and movement-related workflows.

 The repository presents FreeMoCap as a research-grade motion capture system and platform.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is